surfer190/fixes/python/composition-vs-inheritance.md

 ### Inheritance Disadvantages

-1. Relationship between a base class and derived class is staticlly fixed
+1. Relationship between a base class and derived class is statically fixed
 2. Inheritance supports weak encapsulation and fragile structures
 3. A derived class inherits everything, even things it doesn't need or want
 4. Changes in the base class interface breaks all derived classes